MRAlirad/foundry-defi-stablecoin/README.md

 We can see it will run all ..
 1001 runs (I guess zero counts 😅).

-Let's look at an example where the fuzz testing we've discussed so far will fail to catch our issue.

 ### Stateful Fuzz Testing

-Take the following contract for example:

 ```solidity
 // SPDX-License-Identifier: MIT